 After our rather long game of Gaia Project we only had about an hour and a half left in the game night so I broke out my copy of Race for the Galaxy.
 Now my copy isn’t just Race.
-It’s Race with the first three expansions all stored nice and neat due to the awesome Broken Token Race for the Galaxy Organizer.
+It’s Race with the first three expansions in one box thanks to a great box insert.
 As you’ve probably read in my Box Inserts article, I really dig inserts that let me have a game and all its expansions stored and sorted in one box.

 I think it’s all the playing of Race for the Galaxy on Board Game Arena that really made me want to play the physical game again.
 We set up a five-player game.
 I first took out all of the third expansion cards.
 This was my bad, the third expansion should be on my pile of shame, but I mixed it in when I got the box insert.
 I haven’t actually used those rules yet and I didn’t want to try to sit and learn them while everyone was waiting to play.

 The game went well.
 Most of the players were only familiar with the base game and hadn’t seen many of the expansion cards but that didn’t seem to hinder anything.
 I didn’t score well but had a lot of fun.
 Every time I break out Race for the Galaxy I have a lot of fun.
 I still consider it one of the best games in my collection.
 One of my goals for the coming week or so is to get that expansion played at home so I can break out the full game sometime in the future.

 So, that was it for my week in gaming.
 What hit your table this week?